gardener-attic/bot-test-repo-1/.github/ISSUE_TEMPLATE/cluster_issue.md

 `Absolute`: <!-- e.g. 2029-01-01T15:00:00Z -->
 `Relative`: <!-- e.g. 3h -->

-## How would we reproduce it (as concisely and precisely as possible)?
+## How would we reproduce it (concisely and precisely)?

 ## Anything else we need to know?

-## Help us categorise this issue for faster resolution
+## Help us categorise this issue for faster resolution:

 <!-- First word is category, all consecutive words narrow it down. -->
 <!-- Please delete every word that doesn't fit here/from your PoV. -->